py-baudin/epgpy/docs/basics.md

 # simulate signal
 signal = epg.simulate(spinecho)

-# get ADC timing, **based on the `duration` attribute**
+# get ADC timing, **based on the operators' `duration` attribute**
 echo_time = epg.get_adc_times(spinecho)
 ```

 ### Examples

-In the following examples, we simulate typical sequence with the above operators and plot the signals' magnitude and phase.
+In the following examples, we simulate typical MRI sequences with the above operators and plot the signals' magnitude and phase.

 The plotting code is given in `examples/basics/tutorial.py`.